-- 2. Between 1911 and 1982, the Property was used by several companies to conduct various operations, including: distillation of coal tar to produce sealants and coatings; manufacture of asphalt roofing products; mixing of asphalt concrete; and production of driveway sealer. - 3.
-In 1989, the Illinois Environmental Protection Agency ("IEPA") completed an initial CERCLA evaluation with a Preliminary Assessment.
+2. Between 1911 and 1982, the Property was used by several companies to conduct various operations, including: distillation of coal tar to produce sealants and coatings; manufacture of asphalt roofing products; mixing of asphalt concrete; and production of driveway sealer.

+3. In 1989, the Illinois Environmental Protection Agency ("IEPA") completed an initial CERCLA evaluation with a Preliminary Assessment.
 In 1991 and 1992, IEPA conducted inspections and sampling on the Property that identified several areas that contained materials and soils with concentrations of certain semi-volatile organic compounds ("SVOCs") in excess of background concentrations.
-EPA also conducted inspections of the Property. - 4.
-In 1996, AlliedSignal Inc. ("AlliedSignal"), one of the companies EPA identified as a potentially responsible party, entered into an Administrative Order on Consent ("AOC") to conduct testing and produce an Engineering Evaluation/Cost Analysis ("EE/CA") for the Property. - 5.
-In performing the EE/CA, AlliedSignal conducted a field investigation and risk assessment for the Property which reported the following: Volatile Organic Compounds ("VOCs") were elevated in the southwest area of the Property and increased with depth, with concentrations ranging between 25 and 83 parts per million (ppm) at 0 to 6 inches below surface and a maximum concentration of 272 ppm between 6 inches and 8 feet (taken at interval of 4 to 6 feet).
-VOC concentrations at greater depths (8 to 18 feet) were much higher, up to 862 ppm, and primarily located in the central west portion of the Property.
-Polycyclic aromatic hydrocarbons ("PAHs") were elevated in the northern and southern areas of the Property and also increased with depth, with maximum concentrations of 139 ppm benzo(a)pyrene equivalents ("BAPEQ") at 0 to 6 inches, 421 ppm BAPEQ at 1 to 2 feet, and 3,236 ppm BAPEQ at 8 to 10 feet.
+EPA also conducted inspections of the Property.

+4. In 1996, AlliedSignal Inc. ("Allied Signal"), one of the companies EPA identified as a potentially responsible party, entered into an Administrative Order on Consent ("AOC") to conduct testing and produce an Engineering Evaluation/Cost Analysis ("EE/CA") for the Property.

+5. In performing the EE/CA, AlliedSignal conducted a field investigation and risk assessment for the Property which reported that: Volatile Organic Compounds ("VOCs") were elevated at the southwest area of the Property at a depth of 0 to 6 inches at concentrations between 25 and 83 parts per million (ppm).
+VOC concentrations at various sample intervals between depths of 6 inches and 8 feet had a maximum concentration of 272 ppm at a sample depth of 4 to 6 feet in the southwest area of the Property.
+VOC concentrations at greater depths (8 to 18 feet) were much higher and are primarily located in the central west portion of the Property with concentrations as high as 862 ppm.
+Polycyclic aromatic hydrocarbons ("PAHs") at a depth of 0 to 6 inches were elevated at the northern and southern areas of the Property with a concentration as high as 139 ppm benzo(a)pyrene equivalents ("BAPEQ").
+PAH concentrations trended higher with depth; at the 1 to 2 feet sample interval the maximum concentration was 421 ppm BAPEQ and the maximum concentration at the 8 to 10 feet sample interval was 3,236 ppm BAPEQ.